 Conversely, if your dashboard is a place where you are experimenting with different reports, consider naming it Your Name’s Sandbox so you know that the reports contained within are drafts.

-When naming new dimensions, we find it most useful to follow this formula: (Entity) + (Nth) + (time frame) + (calculation) + (comments).
+When naming new dimensions, it is most useful to follow this formula: (Entity) + (Nth) + (time frame) + (calculation) + (comments).
 For example:

 User’s first 30-day revenue

 Metrics are essentially questions that you want answers to regularly.
 What was the number of orders in the past month?
-What is the average lifetime value of our customers?
-It is generally best practice to name metrics to reflect the answer they are giving users.
-Additionally, if you have the same metric filtered for a specific store or department, they should be labelled as such.
+What is the average lifetime value of your customers?
+It is best practice to name metrics to reflect the answer they are giving users.
+Also, if you have the same metric filtered for a specific store or department, they should be labelled as such.
 For example:

 Average customer LTV (first 30 days)